- Registration at the University

-You have to transfer the money (2019/20: 257.70 €; the exact amount is mentioned in your admission letter) via bank to the following bank account, at least two weeks before registration:
+You have to transfer the money (approx. 120 €; the exact amount is mentioned in your admission letter) via bank to the following bank account, at least two weeks before registration:

-If you stay for more than one semester, you have to pay the semester contribution every semester to renew your registration.
+If you stay for more than one semester, you have to pay the semester fee every semester to renew your registration.

 Payment of Registration Fee

 Please note: Exchange students are exempt from paying registration fee!